-The accompanying condensed consolidated balance sheet as of March 31, 2024, and the condensed consolidated statements of operations and comprehensive loss, the condensed consolidated statements of cash flows for the three months ended March 31, 2024 and 2023 are unaudited.
+The accompanying condensed consolidated balance sheet as of March 31, 2024, and the condensed consolidated statements of operations and comprehensive loss, the condensed consolidated statements of convertible redeemable preferred stock and stockholders' equity (deficit), and the condensed consolidated statements of cash flows for the three months ended March 31, 2024 and 2023 are unaudited.
 These unaudited interim consolidated financial statements have been prepared on the same basis as the audited consolidated financial statements, and in management's opinion, include all adjustments, consisting of only normal recurring adjustments, necessary for the fair statement of the Company's financial position as of March 31, 2024 and its results of operations and comprehensive loss and its cash flows for the three months ended March 31, 2024 and 2023.
 The financial data and the other financial information disclosed in the notes to these condensed consolidated financial statements related to the three month period are also unaudited.
-Operating results for the three months ended March 31, 2024, are not necessarily indicative of the results that may be expected for the year ending December 31, 2024, any other interim periods, or any future year or period.
-The unaudited condensed consolidated financial statements included in this Report should be read in conjunction with the audited consolidated financial statements and notes thereto included in the Company's Annual Report on Form 10-K for the year ended December 31, 2023, which includes a broader discussion of the Company's business and the risks inherent therein.
+Operating results for the three months ended March 31, 2024, any other interim periods, or any future year or period.
+The unaudited condensed consolidated financial statements should be read in conjunction with the audited consolidated financial statements and notes thereto included in the Company's Annual Report on Form 10-K for the year ended December 31, 2023, which includes a broader discussion of the Company's business and the risks inherent therein.